alchemyplatform/aa-sdk/site/packages/aa-alchemy/provider/withAlchemyUserOpSimulation.md

 # withAlchemyUserOpSimulation

-`withAlchemyUserOpSimulation` is a method on `AlchemyProvider` that you can optionally call to create a new provider instance with added middleware leveraging the Alchemy `UserOperation` Simulation API.
+`withAlchemyUserOpSimulation` is a method on `AlchemyProvider` that you can optionally call to create a new provider instance with added middleware leveraging the Alchemy `UserOperation` (UO) Simulation API.
 Under the hood, this will call the [`withAlchemyUserOpSimulation`](/packages/aa-alchemy/middleware/withAlchemyUserOpSimulation) middleware to simulate asset changes resulting from user operation.

 ## Usage